sjd-23/nvim-config/README.md

 ## Notes

-- Initial working directory is:
+- Initial working directories are:
   - **Windows:** `C:/Projects` (fallbacks to `C:/` if missing)
   - **Unix:** `~`
 - Designed in mind with: